Help us improve your experience.

 Purpose

-Verify that the firewall rebooted.
+Verify the firewall reboot.

 Action